zoom/zoomapps-javascript-sample/REAADME.md

-This repo is an HTML / CSS / JavaScript website that uses the Zoom Apps SDK to integrations of third party apps into the Zoom client.
+# Zoom Apps SDK workplace experience sample

+This sample app demonstrates how to build in-product experiences within Zoom Workplace using the Zoom Apps SDK.
+It provides a reference implementation for integrating third-party services directly into the Zoom client—helping users stay in the flow of work without switching contexts.

 App has reference implementation for: